• Skip to primary navigation

 Instructions

-• To a medium size bowl add the plain flour, bicarbonate soda, cornflour and salt.
+• To a medium size bowl, add the plain flour, bicarbonate soda, cornflour and salt.
 Whisk them together and set aside.
 To another small bowl, whisk together the egg and vanilla extract and also set aside.

-• To a stand mixer bowl or a mixing bowl add the butter and both the sugars then cream them together using a paddle on a stand mixer or a hand-held mixer.
+• To a stand mixer bowl or a mixing bowl, add the butter and both the sugars then cream them together using a paddle on a stand mixer or a hand-held mixer.
 Do this on a medium setting for around 3 minutes.
 To the creamed butter and sugar, add the egg with the vanilla extract and combine.
 Add the pecans and white chocolate and mix until they are all incorporated.
 Add the dry ingredients set aside earlier and mix until it has all come together to form a thick dough.

-• I bake around 6 cookies on one baking tray at once as they do spread a little so place 6 cookies on the baking tray ensuring they have plenty of space between.
+• Preheat the oven to gas mark 4/350oF/180oC/160oC fan and line a baking tray with baking paper.
+Place some of the cookies on the baking tray ensuring they have plenty of space between them.
 The rest of the cookie dough balls can be placed back in the fridge to bake once the first batch has baked.
-You can also store the excess dough balls in the freezer until needed Bake for 12 minutes then remove from the oven and allow to cool for 15 minutes on the baking tray then remove and allow to cool completely on a cooling rack.
+You can also store the excess dough balls in the freezer until needed.

 More Cookies & Biscuits

-• Chunky Chocolate Chip Cookies
+Salted Chocolate Chip Cookies

 Reader Interactions